ngeiswei/rpi-navit-gps/README.md

 ### Configure the Raspberry Pi

-Copy the script `launch-navit.sh` to the user root folder
+We provide a script, `launch-navit.sh`, that launches minicom, redirects the GPS data to the `gps0` FIFO and launches Navit.
+Copy that script under `~/Navit`

 ```
-cp launch-navit.sh ~
+cp ~/Navit/rpi-navit-gps/launch-navit.sh ~/Navit
 ```

-That script will launch minicom, redirect the GPS data to the `gps0` FIFO and launch navit.

-You may choose to run that script at start-up TODO.
+To launch that script at start-up TODO.

 ## Acknowledgement